-The International Center on Conflict in 2023 launched a collaboration with ActionAid Denmark entitled, "Research In Action" or REACT for short.
+The International Center on Nonviolent Conflict in 2023 launched a collaboration with ActionAid Denmark entitled, "Research In Action" or REACT for short.
 The project was conceived as a global research program with the goal to create useful knowledge from and for nonviolent movements.
 The collaboration is based on four key principles:

 Writing is a central building block of our collaboration.
 We—the REACT team alongside a dozen activist-authors from all world regions—will use Minds of the Movement as a space to explore, express, exchange and elaborate.
 Over the coming weeks, keep an eye out for a series of posts by these activists ("REACT Series, powered by ActionAid Denmark"); you can read the first few posts below.
 We are aiming for about a dozen before the end of 2023.